Peru flag

-Postal codes for Cachicadán range from 13155 to 13156 in La Libertad, Santiago de Chuco, Peru.
-The table below lists ZIP codes and postcodes for places within Cachicadán.
+Postal Codes (Códigos postales) for Cachicadán range from 13155 to 13156 in Santiago de Chuco, La Libertad, Peru.
+To find exact Postal Codes and postcodes within Cachicadán, choose from the districts below.

 Postal Codes for Places in Cachicadán